 Chaplaincies have a special status within the university structure and have access to those with administrative power.
 We can influence university policy.
 We can speak with a voice equal to that of traditional religions.
 We can partner with others to do good works.
 We can universalize awareness, understanding and respect for non-theist life choices.
 We have the clout to invite special guest speakers.
 We can bring together faculty, staff, administration, alumni, members of local community groups and the public, along with students.
 We can help those who are going through difficult times and provide access to needed services.
 We can change traditional ceremonies or create new ones to reflect humanist values and outlook.
 Our activities are of special interest to the media.
 In fact, we can be a model of how humanist communities can provide for the social, emotional, and intellectual needs of individual members and their families.

 At Rutgers, we have much to learn and many things to teach.
 Our chaplaincy was approved just two years ago this month.
 We have found where to table and how to make students aware of and excited about us.
 As a result, we now have over 400 on our mailing list.
+[Editorial note: As of Fall 2018 we have nearly 2,000 on our mailing list.]
 We’ve brought national figures to speak, such as Roy Speckhardt, Maggie Ardiente, Dave Silverman, and Margaret Downey, and we’ve asked some members of our talented faculty to give presentations, but we are still figuring out what activities will keep students interested, how to interact with student groups and how to make ourselves stand out among the myriad of offerings at the university.
 This week, we are hosting the first meeting of the newly chartered Humanist Alumni Group, which we helped to establish.
 However, by having the Alumni Association email an announcement to all alumni in nearby counties, we stirred up some opposition.
 I’ve gotten emails from some parties offended to have received information from atheists, including one which concluded with the words “May God have mercy on you.”

 On the other hand, we at Rutgers have had the most recent experience successfully navigating the process of being approved as a chaplaincy, so we have advice to offer that has been tested.
 Currently there is no central source for information about chaplaincies, no handbook on how to get started or how to organize for success, no regular meetings for chaplains, but we’re working on that.
 Meanwhile, the existing chaplains and their associates are available individually to anyone who wishes to investigate the possibilities.